Joe Mamasela

-Joe Mamasela (born June 2, 1953) is a former Apartheid government spy and assassin who was involved in the torture and death of many anti-apartheid activists including Griffiths Mxenge.
+Joe Mamasela (born June 2, 1953) is a former National Party (NP) government spy and assassin who was involved in the torture and murders or assassinations of many anti-apartheid activists including Griffiths Mxenge.
 Mamasela was an askari and part of the Vlakplaas counterinsurgency unit under the command of Eugene de Kock.

 Early life

 Mamasela was born in Soweto, South Africa on June 2, 1953.
 His mother lived in a domestic suburb and would visit Mamasela and his siblings when she could.
 Mamasela was the last of six children, all of whom died during the years of Apartheid.
-The Mamasela children lived with their grandmother in the Tladi location.
+The Mamasela children lived with their grandmother in Tladistad.
 Their grandmother's home was turned into a shebeen in later years in order to support the family's income.
 Mamasela attended Western Central Jabavu but left school in Standard 9, the equivalent of Grade 11.
-Due to the threat of violence in his village, Mamasela started training in karate and became known for his fighting skills.
+Due to the threat of violence in his town Mamasela started training in karate and became known for his fighting skills.